 - Poke several holes in cupcakes with the end of a wooden spoon.
 The larger the holes the better.

-- Pipe on cream cheese frosting onto each cupcake, and top with a sprinkle of lemon zest.
+- Pipe on the cream cheese frosting onto each cupcake, and top with a sprinkle of lemon zest.

 Nutrition InformationYield 24 Serving Size 1 grams